Severe Asthma ToolkitSevere Asthma Toolkit

 Home Management Review

-Ask the patient to describe a recent asthma flare up.
+Ask the patient to describe a recent asthma worsening of their asthma.

-• Are they able to identify an increase in symptoms, where oral steroids need to be commenced or maximised and the point where they should seek urgent medical review?
+• Are they able to identify an increase in symptoms, were oral corticosteroids needed to be commenced or maximised, and did they reach the point where they needed to seek urgent medical review?

 • Did they have a supply of prednisone at home and was it used appropriately?